holepunchto/protomux-rpc-client-pool/README.md

 #### await pool.makeRequest(methodName, args, opts)

 Makes a request for the specifed `methodName` to one of the servers in the pool, passing the `args`.
-If the server fails to respond, it automatically retries with another server.
+If the server fails to respond, it automatically retries with other servers.

+Throws a `ProtomuxRpcClientPoolError.TOO_MANY_RETRIES` error if the request attempt fails `pool.retries` times.

 `opts` include:
 - `requestEncoding` the request encoding of the RPC service
 - `responseEncoding` the response encoding of the RPC service
-- `timeout` the timeout to use for each request attempts(in ms).
+- `timeout` the timeout to use for each request attempt (in ms).
 Defaults to `pool.timeout`.